Healthcare Training

 After I explained to Christine the Five General Principles for Managing

-ADD Adolescent Behavior, which we discussed on the last track, I thought
+ADHD Adolescent Behavior, which we discussed in the last section, I thought

 she might benefit from knowing the Four Common Errors a parent with an

-The first of the Four Common Errors a parent of an ADD teenager can
+The first of the Four Common Errors a parent of an ADHD teenager can

 make is Spontaneous Discussions About Problems.
 As you know, spontaneous